jzerbe/jzerbe.github.com/_posts/2015-02-08-frugal-smartphone-lifestyle.md

 my cell phone balance.
 To them, it appears that an incoming call is made from my Google Voice number.
 Do note that to
 [make outgoing calls](https://support.google.com/voice/answer/168520?hl=en&ref_topic=1708123)
-without any data access, you will need to have called or texted the contact while connected to Wi-Fi, or else call your Google Voice number and follow the prompts to manually enter the number.
+without any data access, you will need to have called or texted the contact once before while connected to Wi-Fi, or else call your Google Voice number and follow the prompts to manually enter the number.